 - Thoroughly dry with a paper towel, and stab with a fork several times all over, wiping away any extra moisture.

-- Slice open, add a knob of butter and enjoy with your favourite topping!
+- Slice open, add a large knob of butter, plenty of salt and use your fork to mix.
+Enjoy with your favourite topping!

 Your Private Notes: